aswanthnarayan/ProgrammingNotes/HTML & CSS/HTML.md

 </html>
 ```
 # DEFER attribute
 The `defer` attribute is used to load a script asynchronously but ensures that the script is executed only after the HTML document has been completely parsed.
+This differs from the `async` attribute, which executes the script as soon as it's downloaded, without waiting for the HTML to finish parsing and without guaranteeing execution order.

 ```html
 <!DOCTYPE html>